Dimencia/DU-Factory-Helper/README.md

 ### Setup Worker Boards

 On each Worker Board, edit the lua and go into unit -> start().
 At the top you'll see *Assemblies = ...* and a few example lines.
 Edit these as appropriate.
-For example, the default line of *recipe="Freight Space Engine L",machine=slot1* is a way to identify that the industry on slot1 craft Freight Space Engine L.
+For example, the default line of *recipe="Laser Thermic Ammo XS",machine=slot3* is a way to identify that the industry on slot3 crafts Laser Thermic Ammo XS.

 ###There is a database of all items in the main board's System Start, you can use this as a reference to make sure the names are correct
 (just Ctrl+F and search for the recipe you want in an external text editor)